Why You Should Visit Nis Serbia – Estimated reading time: 18 minutes

 This German concentration camp was used to imprison Serbians, Romanians, and Jewish people during WWII.
 Opened in 1941, more than 35,000 people were held there until it closed in 1944 when it was liberated by Yugoslav Partisans.
 Spanning seven hectares, surrounded by barbed wire, guard towers, and other miscellaneous buildings, this is one of the few fully preserved concentration camps in Europe.
 Today, it’s a museum and memorial site.

-Inmates were held in these barracks pictured below.
+Inmates were held in these barracks pictured above.
 On the first floor is the museum.
 You can also tour the second floor, where important political prisoners were held.
 Some cells still have engravings etched on to the wall by inmates, while the floors of other cells are lined with the original barbed wire that inmates were forced to sleep on as a form of punishment.

 On the night of February 12, 1942, something extraordinary occurred at the Red Cross Concentration Camp.
 More than 105 prisoners escaped, marking the first ever successful inmate escape from a concentration camp.
 11 German soldiers were killed during the escape and as such, the Nazis responded in a brutal fashion, executing more than 1,100 prisoners to not only exact revenge, but drive a deep seated fear into the remaining population.